chandlercase/odin-recipes/README.md

 # odin-recipes
 In this project, I will be creating a simple recipe project!
+UPDATE: After further completing this project with HTML basics, I have advanced my knowledge on the HTML boilerplate and other simple concepts included in HTML.
+I am still learning my way around Github.